 If the person will be a core part of the company's long term vision, and will be a large part of the decision making process, then Co-founder is likely the correct choice.

-If the person is fulfilling a very specific role, that while important, is not a core decision maker, then an employee is likely the better choice.
+If the person is fulfilling a very specific role, which, while important, is not a core decision maker, then an employee is likely the better choice.

 Why Background Matters for Specific Markets